IkarosKappler/plotboilerplate/README.md

 ### Changelog
+* 2019-03-03
+  * Added a page builder (Jekyll-ruby with Bootstrap 4).
 * 2019-02-23
   * Removed the 'rebuild' function as it had no purpose.
   * Added scaling of the click-/touch-tolerance with the CSS scale.